-Robin Hamilton lives in Beloit, WI. and works as the Assistant Director and Coordinator of Multicultural Initiatives at Beloit College.
+Robin Hamilton is an Assistant Director of Admissions at UCLA where she also received her Ph.D. in Educational Leadership and Administration.
+Before the move, she worked as the Assistant Director and Coordinator of Multicultural Initiatives at Beloit College.
 In her travels for work, she got a chance to see Shannon Sullivan and Christopher Pitcher in Chicago where they attend graduate school.
 She also advises the Kappa Alpha Theta chapter at the University of Wisconsin in Madison, where fellow swimming alumni Nancy Moore ‘09 and Michael Wade ‘09 live.
+(Summer 2016)

-After returning from Senegal in November 2010 to be closer to her family, Kether Hayden worked as an Administrative and Research Assistant for R. G. Ford Consulting Company, an ecological consulting company in Portland, Oregon.
-Their projects included bird population impact studies in the Gulf of Mexico after the Deepwater Horizon oil spill as well as a study on the impact of ship traffic on marine mammals off the coast of California.
+After returning from Senegal in November 2010, Kether Hayden worked as an Administrative and Research Assistant for R. G. Ford Consulting Company, an ecological consulting company in Portland, Oregon.
+Their projects included bird population impact studies in the Gulf of Mexico after the Deepwater Horizon oil spill as well as a study on the impact of ship traffic on marine mammals.
 Kether moved to Quebec City in September 2011 to start an MSc. in International Development and Humanitarian Action Management at the School of Business Administration of Laval University.
-She expects to complete her program in the upcoming year and is currently working as the Program Assistant for the International Bureau at Laval University.
 Previously Kether worked as a pedagogical advisor and teacher trainer at the regional in-service teacher-training center of the Senegalese Ministry of Education.
-Kether published two articles for which the links are pasted below.
+Kether published two articles for which one of the links can be found here (www.e4conference.org/dakar/papers/24).
 The first is from her work during summer Richter/Anderson research as an undergrad, and was published in the Journal of Sustainable Development in Africa (Volume 11, No.3, 2009).
 The other, on gender-responsive pedagogy and teacher training in Senegal was presented at the United Nations Girls' Education Initiative E4 Engendering Empowerment: Education and Equality conference, May 2010, and is based on research she and her co-authors conducted last year in Senegal.
-Issues of Gender in Photovoltaic Installations for Health Clinic Illumination in Rural Malian Communities http://www.e4conference.org/dakar/papers/24
+She is now a Country Director for Action for Enterprise, a nonprofit organization, in Senegal.
+(Summer 2016)

 Sonia Huizar received her Master’s in Liberal Studies at Occidental College in May 2009.